cardano-foundation/testnets-cardano-org/resources/content/articles/en/goguen-metadata-server-en.md

 #### Datum hashes

-In the Extended UTxO (EUTXO) model, datums are provided by hash, and the spending party must provide the full value, which is inconvenient since the spending party needs to find out what the datum is.
+In the Extended UTXO (EUTXO) model, datums are provided by hash, and the spending party must provide the full value, which is inconvenient since the spending party needs to find out what the datum is.
 A metadata server quick enough to register new entries might provide a convenient off-chain channel for datum communication.

 #### Public key hashes